The Chirotropical Grassmannian: Realizability and computation of ,

-We present now the results of our computations. \begin{theorem}[Case $(3,6)$] For any of the 4 isomorphism classes of realizable uniform chirotopes $\chi \in \{\pm\}^{\binom{6}{3}}$ in \cite{FinschiCatalog}, the chirotropical Dressian $\Dr^\chi(3,6)$ is a pure $4$-dimensional polyhedral fan and it is equal to its corresponding chirotropical Grassmannian $\Trop^\chi \G(3,6)$.
+We show the results of our computations. \begin{theorem}[Case $(3,6)$] For any of the 4 isomorphism classes of realizable uniform chirotopes $\chi \in \{\pm\}^{\binom{6}{3}}$ in \cite{FinschiCatalog}, the chirotropical Dressian $\Dr^\chi(3,6)$ modulo lineality is a pure $4$-dimensional polyhedral fan and it is equal to the chirotropical moduli space $\Trop^\chi X(3,6)$.
 These polyhedral fans have f-vectors:

 \end{theorem}

 From now on, we will denote a chirotope $\chi \in \{ \pm \}^{\binom{n}{3}}$ as the vector indexing $3$-subsets $ijk \subset [n]$ such that $\chi_{ijk} = -$.
 As an example, the chirotope: